sga-axelor/goovee/app/[tenant]/[workspace]/(subapps)/website/common/templates/README.md

       ```ts
       // app/.../templates/plugins-map.ts
       // ... other imports
-      import {myNewTemplateSchema} from './my-new-template/meta';
+      import {myNewTemplateCode} from './my-new-template/meta';

       const pluginsMap = {
         // ... other templates
-        [myNewTemplateSchema.code]: ['plugin-name'], // Replace 'plugin-name' with the actual plugin(s) your template uses
+        [myNewTemplateCode]: ['plugin-name'], // Replace 'plugin-name' with the actual plugin(s) your template uses
       };
       ```